Nursing Home Costs Explained

 Everybody who requires nursing care is eligible for Funded Nursing Care (FNC).

-The only people who are not eligible for FNC are those who have been awarded NHS Continuing Healthcare (CHC) as this covers the complete cost of nursing care, again this is paid directly to the Nursing Home.
+The only people who are not eligible for FNC are those who have been awarded NHS Continuing Healthcare (CHC), as this covers the complete cost of nursing care; again, this is paid directly to the Nursing Home.

 Who is eligible for NHS Continuing Healthcare?

-If you have significant ongoing healthcare needs then you might be eligible to have your care funded by the NHS, this specific type of funding is called Continuing Healthcare (CHC).
+If you have significant ongoing healthcare needs, then you might be eligible to have your care funded by the NHS.
+This specific type of funding is called Continuing Healthcare (CHC).

 Continuing Healthcare can be paid in any setting, including the person's own home or a residential care home

-Scenario: Your Mother has been admitted to hospital after suffering from a stroke, she has lost mobility down her right side and now requires permanent nursing care.
+Scenario: Your Mother has been admitted to the hospital after suffering from a stroke, she has lost mobility down her right side and now requires permanent nursing care.

-Providing she is a candidate then she will be referred for a full assessment which is conducted by a CHC Assessor and involves the input of all relevant healthcare professionals.
+Providing she is a candidate, then she will be referred for a full assessment, which is conducted by a CHC Assessor and involves the input of all relevant healthcare professionals.
 When the team of healthcare professionals meet to discuss eligibility you are very welcome to attend this meeting, this team will then give their recommendation to the ICB who will then confirm funding.

 The ICB will then write to you with their decision.